Wondering what your diet will be like after your surgery? Learn which foods will help you heal and lose weight safely.By Mayo Clinic Staff

 - Nuts and seeds

-These foods are discouraged because they typically aren't well tolerated in the weeks after surgery and might cause gastrointestinal symptoms.
-Over time, you may be able to try some of these foods again, with the guidance of your doctor.
+Over time, you might be able to try some of these foods again, with the guidance of your doctor.

 - Keep meals small.
-During the diet progression, you should eat several small meals a day and sip liquids slowly throughout the day (not with meals).
-You might first start with six small meals a day, then move to four meals and finally, when following a regular diet, decrease to three meals a day.
-Each meal should include about a half-cup to a cup of food.
-Make sure you eat only the recommended amounts and stop eating before you feel full.
+Eat several small meals a day.
+You might start with six small meals a day, then move to four meals and finally, when following a regular diet, three meals a day.
+Each meal should include about a half-cup to 1 cup of food.

 - Chew food thoroughly.
-The new opening that leads from your stomach into your intestine is very small, and larger pieces of food can block the opening.
+The new opening that leads from your stomach into your small intestine is very narrow and can be blocked by larger pieces of food.
 Blockages prevent food from leaving your stomach and can cause vomiting, nausea and abdominal pain.
 Take small bites of food and chew them to a pureed consistency before swallowing.
-If you can't chew the food thoroughly, don't swallow it.

-The gastric bypass diet can help you recover from surgery and return to enjoying many of the healthy foods before surgery.
-And remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you can eventually regain any weight that you do lose.
+The gastric bypass diet can help you recover from surgery and transition to a way of eating that is healthy and supports your weight-loss goals.
+Remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you may regain any weight that you do lose.

 The greatest risks of the gastric bypass diet come from not following the diet properly.
 If you eat too much or eat food that you shouldn't, you could have complications.
 These include:

 - Dehydration.
 Because you're not supposed to drink fluids with your meals, some people become dehydrated.
-You can prevent dehydration by sipping 48 to 64 ounces (1.4 to 1.9 liters) of water or other low-calorie beverages throughout the day.
+That's why you need to sip 64 ounces (1.9 liters) of water and other fluids throughout the day.

 - Weight gain or failure to lose weight.
-If you continue to gain weight or fail to lose weight on the gastric bypass diet, it's possible you could be eating too many calories.
-Talk to your doctor or dietitian about changes you can make to your diet.
+If you continue to gain weight or fail to lose weight on the gastric bypass diet, talk to your doctor or dietitian.